 What is Fare Payments-as-a-Service?

-- Subscribe, Go and Grow: agencies can subscribe to a fare payments platform taking the complexity out of buying, managing and updating their fare collection system.
+- Subscribe, Go and Grow: Agencies and operators can subscribe to a fare payments platform taking the complexity out of buying, managing and updating their fare collection system.
 Agencies can be live with a proven platform in weeks and grow capabilities as the service expands.

-- Software as a Service Platform: each agency uses the same platform configured in different ways for different agencies needs, meaning the system is far more cost-effective, as well as being quick to deploy and constantly being updated.
+- Multi-tenant SaaS Platform: Each agency uses the same platform configured in different ways for their needs, meaning the system is far more cost-effective, as well as being quick to deploy and constantly being updated.
+The key thing here is that the platform is multi-tenant.

 Fare Payments-as-a-Service holds a number of significant benefits for cities and agencies, these include: